 I love this song by Etta James, "A Sunday Kind of Love."
 I loved it so much that I gave the title to my Sunday night show on WHCJ at Savannah State University (College in my day) in Savannah, Georgia in the early 90s.
 I was on-air every Sunday evening from 8:00 p.m. - 12 midnight.
 It was one of the few commitments that I would keep on a weekly basis for more than 3 years.
 That's how I knew that it was true love.
 It lasted longer than any of my campus relationships.

 Good evening.
-You're listening to Savannah State radio, WHCJ-90.3 fm.
-This is your host, Stephen Bess, and thank you for joining me tonight for another edition of "A Sunday Kind of Love."
+You're listening to Savannah State radio, WHCJ-90.3 FM.
+This is your host, Stephen Bess, and thank you for joining me this evening for another edition of "A Sunday Kind of Love."
 Please, just sit back and relax and I will take care of the rest...